tact-lang/jetton/docs/feature-rich.md

     C ->>+ E: Internal transfer message <BR> without state init
 ```

-With current [network config](https://tonviewer.com/config) and prices (30.05.2025) forward fee for Tact jetton wallet `state_init` is 9_600_000 nanoton, or **0.0096 ton**.
-If we [assume](https://tonviewer.com/EQBSUY4UWGJFAps0KwHY4tpOGqzU41DZhyrT8OuyAWWtnezy) that on average Jetton-to-Jetton DEX pool has about 3000 daily swaps, that means that we can save up to **28.8 ton** of network transfer fees on jetton transfers with guaranteed deployed jetton wallet on this single pool.
+With the current [network config](https://tonviewer.com/config) and prices as of May 30th, 2025, the forward fee for a Tact Jetton wallet `state_init` is `9_600_000` nanoToncoin, or `0.0096` Toncoin.
+If we [assume](https://tonviewer.com/EQBSUY4UWGJFAps0KwHY4tpOGqzU41DZhyrT8OuyAWWtnezy) that the Jetton-to-Jetton DEX pool has about 3000 daily swaps, that means we can save up to `28.8` Toncoin of network transfer fees on Jetton transfers with a guaranteed deployed Jetton wallet on this single pool.

 ```mermaid
 pie title Jetton Transfer Fees